 - 454 4.4.4 No MX or A for domain

 - These issues will most likely resolve themselves, but for those that don’t (e.g. the mail server never existed) you’ll want to remove the addresses as part of your routine list maintenance.

 Was the email delivered, but not placed in the inbox?

 Since this decision happens on the recipient side and after “delivery”, we usually don’t have any information which makes it harder to determine the root cause.
 Look at bounce messages from the same campaign for any indication of a systemic issue, as some recipient servers will reject (bounce) an email for the same reason that others will junk it.
 Without any useful information, the best approach is to address each of the potential causes:

 - Check spam keywords and link reputation.

-- Your own email server will generally assume that unauthenticated emails coming “from” you aren’t actually from you.
+- Your own email server will generally assume that unauthenticated email coming “from” you isn’t actually from you.

 - The recipient could have a manual filter setup, or their provider may automatically filter based on recipient engagement with your mail (or similar mail).

-- Sending engaging emails that your recipients want to receive is critical to inbox placement, even if you use email marketing best practices and your sender reputation is otherwise in good shape.
+- Sending engaging email that your recipients want to receive is critical to inbox placement, even if you use email marketing best practices and your sender reputation is otherwise in good shape.

 - This is the big one, and most likely the cause if your authentication, content, etc. checks out.